RegSDS/regsds-gitops/README.md

 ## How to deploy your application
 1. Clone the Kubernetes configuration repository using the following command
 `git clone https://github.com/RegSDS/regsds-gitops`
-2. Navigate to the service folder of your choice using the cd command
-`cd <SERVICE_FOLDER_PATH>`
-3. Apply the Kubernetes configuration by running the following command
+2. Apply the Kubernetes configuration by running the following command
-`sudo k3s kubectl apply -f <DEPLOYMENT_FILE_PATH>`
+`sudo k3s kubectl apply -f <DEPLOYMENT_FILE_PATH> .`
-4. To check the status and location of each pod, use the following command
+3. To check the status and location of each pod, use the following command
 `sudo k3s kubectl get pods -o wide`